Loop group actions on categories and Whittaker invariants: -modules on ind-schemes of pro-finite type

 \begin{rem}

-Contrarily to the finite-type case, $(i_x)_*$ is not \emph{proper}\footnote{A functor between cocomplete categories is proper if it sends compact objects to compact ones.} as pointed out before, compact $\fD^*$-modules on $X$ are (in particular) $*$-pulled back along some projection $X \to X^r$ and $\delta_{x, X}$ is not such.
+Contrarily to the finite-type case, $(i_x)_*$ does not preserve compactness: as pointed out before, compact $\fD^*$-modules on $X$ are (in particular) $*$-pulled back along some projection $X \to X^r$ and $\delta_{x, X}$ is not such.
 As a consequence, $(i_x)_*$ does not admit a continuous right adjoint.
 However, $(i_x)_*$ is fully faithful, being the limit of the functors $(i_{x^r})_*$, which are fully faithful by Kashiwara's lemma.

 \end{rem}

 \sssec{}

 Consider again an arbitrary map $f: X \to Y$ of pro-schemes.
 The left adjoint to $f_*$, denoted $f^*$, is only partially defined.
 We say that $f^*$ is defined on $M \in \Dmod^*(Y)$ if the functor $\Hom(M, f_*(-))$ is corepresentable (by an object that we denote as $f^*(M)$).